aredn/documentation/arednGettingStarted/installing_firmware.rst

 Preparation
   1. Download the appropriate Mikrotik **elf** and **bin** files.
 Rename the *elf* file to ``rb.elf`` and keep the *bin* file available for later.

-  2. Set your computer’s Ethernet network adapter to a static IP address that is a member of the correct subnet for your device.
-Check the documentation for your specific hardware to determine the correct network number.
-As in the example below, most Mikrotik devices use the 192.168.1.x subnet by default, so you can give your computer a static IP such as 192.168.1.100 with a netmask of 255.255.255.0.
+  2. Set your computer’s Ethernet network adapter to a static IP address that is a member of the correct subnet for your device. **Check the documentation for your specific hardware to determine the correct network number.** As in the example below, many Mikrotik devices use the 192.168.88.x subnet by default, so you can give your computer a static IP such as 192.168.88.100 with a netmask of 255.255.255.0.

     You can choose any number for the fourth octet, as long as it is not the same as the IP address of the node and is not within the range of DHCP addresses you will be providing in step 2 below.
-Of course you must also avoid using 192.168.1.0 and 192.168.1.255, which are reserved addresses that identify the network itself and the broadcast address for that network.
-Other devices may use different default subnets, such as QRT units which use 192.168.88.x.
+Of course you must also avoid using 192.168.88.0 and 192.168.88.255, which are reserved addresses that identify the network itself and the broadcast address for that network.
 Select a static IP for your computer which puts it on the same subnet as your device.

   3. Connect an Ethernet cable from your computer to the dumb switch, and another cable from the LAN port of the PoE adapter to the switch.
 If you are flashing a *Mikrotik hAP ac lite* device, connect the Ethernet cable from *Port #1* of the Mikrotik to the dumb switch.
+Leave the Mikrotik radio powered off for now.

 Linux Procedure
   1. Create a directory on your computer called ``/tftp`` and copy the ``rb.elf`` file there.

   2. Determine your computer’s Ethernet interface name with ``ifconfig``.
-It will be the interface you set to 192.168.1.100 above.
+It will be the interface you set to 192.168.88.100 above.
 You will use this interface name in the command below as the name after ``-i`` and you must substitute your login user name after ``-u`` below.
-Use a ``dhcp-range`` of IP addresses that are also on the same subnet as the computer: for example 192.168.1.110,192.168.1.120 as shown below.
+Use a ``dhcp-range`` of IP addresses that are also on the same subnet as the computer: for example 192.168.88.110,192.168.88.120 as shown below.

   3. Become ``root`` and open a terminal window to execute the following dnsmasq command:

       >>>
       (root)# dnsmasq -i eth0 -u joe --log-dhcp --bootp-dynamic \
-        --dhcp-range=192.168.1.110,192.168.1.120 -d -p0 -K \
+        --dhcp-range=192.168.88.110,192.168.88.120 -d -p0 -K \
         --dhcp-boot=rb.elf --enable-tftp --tftp-root=/tftp/

   4. With the PoE unit powered off, connect the Mikrotik node to the POE port.
 If you are flashing a Mikrotik *hAP ac lite* device, connect the LAN cable from *Port 1* of the Mikrotik to the dumb switch.
 Press and hold the reset button on the Mikrotik while powering on the device.